 The other day a friend from our former church in Arizona posted this on Facebook: “Name one thing that you learned from your father.”
 As I regularly don’t follow directions, I wrote two things, but they were woefully inadequate.
 Then Saturday’s mail brought a beautiful note, accompanied by a gift to help repair some more of our broken furniture.
-Since most of that furniture had belonged to my parents, I was not surprised that the note was in honor of Dad’s birthday on March 5th.
+Since most of that furniture had belonged to my parents, I was not surprised that the note was in honor of Dad’s birthday.
 I cried when I read the card and saw the check – tears of thanksgiving for the help wrapped up in memories of the best father I could have had.

 My grandfathers never knew that a little one was forecast.
 I always wanted my Dad to live to see my children – as I was the baby after three boys, he knew all his other grandchildren – but I hoped and prayed he would live to see mine.
 My Dad lived a few months past his 78th birthday.
 As my parents lived in Ohio and I lived in South Carolina, I am forever grateful that God granted my Dad the gift of seeing my only daughter, not once but five times during the last year of his life.
 He loved seeing all of his grandchildren, and that included his littlest.
 My Dad’s doc wanted him to keep track of his blood pressure for a while, and my Mom always noted that it was better when little Katie was around.
 Dad wrote a letter to my husband and me urging us to keep up the good work!
 He humorously noted how well we had done producing our first child and urged us to continue to produce many more amazing children.
 Although we would have loved such a family, it was not to be.